stwalsh4118/mirage/docs/VAULT_SETUP.md

 - Manage policies
 - Test API calls using the built-in OpenAPI explorer (type `api` in the console)

-### Step 5: Initialize KV v2 Secrets Engine (First Time Only)
+### Step 5: KV v2 Secrets Engine - Automatic Setup ✨

-The Mirage application expects a KV v2 secrets engine mounted at `/mirage`.
-Initialize it:
+**The Mirage API automatically sets up the KV v2 secrets engine!**

+When you start the API, it will:
+- ✅ Check if a mount exists at the configured path (default: `mirage`)
+- ✅ Verify it's configured as KV version 2
+- ✅ Automatically create the mount if it doesn't exist
+- ℹ️ Skip creation if the mount already exists and is KV v2
+- ⚠️ Fail with a clear error if a mount exists but isn't KV v2

+**No manual setup required!** Just start your API and it will handle the rest.

+**Manual Setup (Optional):**

+If you prefer to set it up manually:

 ```bash
 # Using Docker exec